• Skip to primary navigation

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

 Do you have any idea HOW easy it is to make homemade bread crumbs?
 Think of the many things you could do with them.
-This recipe will show you how to effortlessly make delicious bread crumbs.
+This recipe shows you how to effortlessly make delicious bread crumbs.

 Prep: 5 minutesTotal: 5 minutes